 Other benefits include transport wheels, oversized pedals, quick touch controls, and a free wireless chest strap for accurate heart rate readings.

-Still, if you have $2,500 and want a 3-in-one machine with tons of capabilities and features, you'd be hard pressed to find something better.
-You have a stepper, an elliptical, a treadmill packed into one machine with incline, decline, internet, music, tracking, syncing and Google map integration.
+The FS9i is a a stepper, an elliptical and a treadmill packed into one machine with incline, decline, internet, music, workout tracking, app syncing and Google map integration.
 If that doesn't get you motivated I don't know what will!

 So check out the full lineup of FreeStride trainers to see which one appeals to you.
 The FS5i is the most affordable choice, but keep in mind it is not web enabled.
 Therefore the FS7i and FS9i are better choices for you.